HEALTH & SAFETY GENERAL INFORMATION

-To do this, it uses fixed terminology from relevant EU Directives and Regulations.
+To do this, it uses fixed terminology from relevant legislation.

-- contribute to the overall chemical hazard classification of the preparation; or
+In the older MSDSs it lists the constituents that contribute to the overall hazard classification of the preparation.

 The substances listed in this section are identified by a recognisable chemical name, and also by the CAS-No which is the Chemical Abstracts Service Registry Number - a unique number assigned to individual chemicals that is used and recognised world wide.
 In addition, chemicals are identified by the EC No which is the number on the EU register.

 All chemicals used by HARMAN technology Ltd are registered on TSCA (USA), the DSL (Canada) and EINECS/ELINCS (Europe).

 WEL - Workplace Exposure Limits are limits for the concentration of chemicals in the working atmosphere.
 The concerns here are with dusts and volatile chemicals.
 Where exposure limits are set, these are either quoted as short term (15min), long term (8hrs) or maximum values.